 - Propane: 8 lbs.

 Begin your adventure in a very clean, dependable Ford 450 gas truck 24 ft long Thor Motor Coach Quantum series motor home.

 Sleeps 5 comfortably but can sleep up to 6 people.
-Has 1 large queen sized bed, double bed over the cab and table makes into a bed.
+Has 1 large queen sized bed, a double bed over the cab, and a table that converts into a bed.

-Has private bathroom with stand up shower, microwave, 3 burner stove top, gas oven, refrigerator, freezer, generator, A/C, heater, 2 large screen tv’s with outside to inside cable hook up, outside shower, 2 outside storage compartments, slide out bedroom and outside awning.
+Has a private bathroom with stand up shower, microwave, 3 burner stove top, gas oven, refrigerator, freezer, generator, A/C, heater, 2 large screen TV’s with outside to inside cable hook up, outside shower, 2 outside storage compartments, slide out bedroom and outside awning.